MobiSense/Ziggo-Device/README.md

 <div align="center">

-# ZIGGO TSNPerf: A Flexible and Standard-compliant Toolkit for TSN Performance Evaluation.
+# ZIGGO TSNPerf: A flexible and standard-compliant toolkit for TSN performance evaluation.

 </div>